-When you’re running a startup, there’s so much work to be done and changes to keep up with that it can be overwhelming.
-That’s why it’s so important to choose accounting software that’s personalized to your very specific needs.
+When youโre running a startup, thereโs so much work to be done and changes to keep up with that it can be overwhelming.
+Thatโs why itโs so important to choose accounting software thatโs personalized to your very specific needs.

 After all, a great accounting software program can save time and is incredibly more efficient than manually handling the books.
-But with so many accounting software options, it can be tough to know where to start.
+However, with so many accounting software options, it can be tough to know where to start.
 This list should help.

-Here are the best accounting and bookkeeping tools for small businesses and startups in 2024:
+Here are the best accounting and bookkeeping tools for small businesses and startups in 2026:

 1. FreshBooks